-In the ever-changing world of education, the European Innovative Teaching Award aims at valuing the work of teachers in the process of shaping the Europeans of tomorrow by making use of innovative, interactive, and inclusive teaching and learning practices.
+In the ever-changing world of education, the European Innovative Teaching Award aims to value the work of teachers and educators in the process of shaping the Europeans of tomorrow by making use of innovative, interactive, and inclusive teaching and learning practices.
 The European Innovative Teaching Award recognises also the contribution of the Erasmus+ programme to the European Education Area and the importance of cooperation and networking of schools across Europe.

-In its second edition, a total of 98 projects receive the European Innovative Teaching Award in 4 categories:
+In its third edition, a total of 93 projects received the European Innovative Teaching Award in 4 categories:

 - Early childhood education and care

 - Primary education

 The thematic area chosen for this year’s edition of the Award is "Education and innovation" and is closely linked to the European Year of Skills.

 Robotics, coding and programming, artificial intelligence, virtual reality, entrepreneurship are among the focus areas particularly accentuated in the 2023 edition of the award.